lyellread/cs427-final-project/proposal/colleyc_detjensr_readly_cs427_proposal.md

 # Goals

 This project allows us to demonstrate the knowledge gained from this course by implementing multiple cryptography primitives into a more real-world context.
 This is a rudimentary example of real tools used professionally.
 By combining the "abstract" cryptographic primitives that we learn about in class in an actual implementation, we learn how these protocols are assembled to provide tangible and provable security.
 Looking at these cryptographic standards individually works when learning them for the first time in class; however, the application of these standards is more complicated.
-Implentation comes with problems, such as "how do we protect the key?"
+Implementation comes with problems, such as "how do we protect the key?"
 Our key manager project addresses that question.

 # Deliverables